SageGrey/exp-exp-exp/zzzzz_cards/00_LiteratureReviewThesis.md

   ### What am I looking at?

+ #### 1. What is My Project + How Is It Infrastructure
+  * Some notes about how this is expieremental and how it is infrastructure

- #### 1. Who I Want To Read
+ #### 2. Who I Want To Read
   * A proposed process for learning from authors whose work I find compelling.
 I see this as an alternative to a more traditional Literature Review

- #### 2. Pleasure Mapping
+ #### 3. Pleasure Mapping
   * A facilitation guide for pleasure mapping.
 This is something I want to do to jump-start my own thinking about what makes a pleasurable place.

- #### 3. Pleasure Questitions
+ #### 4. Pleasure Questitions
   * Some questions/things I currently want to explore.

- #### 4. Writing Excerpts
+ #### 5. Writing Excerpts
   * Three excerpts from my current exploration of pleasure and space

- #### 5. How is this infrastructure
-  * Some notes about how this is expieremental and how it is infrastructure

-#### 6. Unsorted Hellscape
-  * Containted Chaos of things I don't want to delete but havent yet found a place for

  ```
 \|/          (__)
      `\------(oo)